USC-SQL/UnityActionAnalysis/README.md

 c) Specify the folder into which to generate the helper script in `scriptOutputDirectory`, this will usually be `<root>\Assets\Scripts`.

 d) Indicate additional directories to search for assemblies in an array for `assemblySearchDirectories`.
 This will usually just be a single path to the Unity's libraries.
 If your game is split across multiple assemblies (usually not the case) then indicate the directories of these assemblies as well.

+e) Indicate any namespaces to exclude from the analysis in the `ignoreNamespaces` field.

 ## 3. Run the offline tool